Marsh View Norfolk

 The construction of Marsh View entailed the demolition of a pattern-book 1950s bungalow, and its partial reconstruction within a new composition of fragments situated in the landscape.
 The original house took no account of its setting, has no windows facing the marsh (despite its name), and so our task was to give it a Marsh View.

 Arguably, Marsh View fulfills many of the roles of traditional Roman and Renaissance villas: contemplation of and engagement with the natural world, space for reflection and play, and a grand yet broken composition that creates a sort of quasi-urbanity and autonomy in the landscape.
-This was the first project to gain Lynch Architects wide-spread critical acclaim, and Marsh View was widely published internationally.
-It was exhibited at The Venice Biennale in 2008.
+This was the first project to gain Lynch Architects wide-spread critical acclaim, and Marsh View was exhibited at The Venice Biennale in 2008.